Community-living with only a couple of households

 - Fire retardant trees, vines and building materials are preferred, although shadecloth is still used while vegetation grows.

-- Solar PV and battery storage has met all the house needs for a few months now.
-Good as off-grid, but still connected for backup 🙂
+- Solar PV and battery storage has met all the house needs for nearly 2 years now.
+Good as off-grid, but still connected for summer 7c credits exchange for grid consumption in the dead of winter when heating exceeds sunshine – no annual consumption charges due to built up credit!

-Only a minute’s walk to Greenmount National Park, about 17 mins walk to bus or 6 km drive to Midland train station.
+Only a few minute’s walk to Greenmount National Park, about 17 mins walk to buses or 6 km drive to Midland train station.

-TRY BEFORE YOU BUY IS A RARE OPPORTUNITY 🙂 Yes, I’m looking for the right people to buy in and share this property which is 1,453 ㎡, with 147,300 litres of rainwater collected each winter.
+Yes, I’m looking for the right people to possibly eventually buy in and share this property which is 1,453 ㎡, with 153,300 litres of rainwater collected each winter.

 Imagine waking to bird chorus,